Autograph Framing Done Right - How to Frame Your Autographs Properly November 26 2020

 For the autograph collector, the process to get your autograph picture frame is integral to preserving the collectibles in their collection.
 When done properly, you will have a collection that not only looks great but also stands the test of time.

-Shown here is a frame with one opening, a red mat board (top mat) and a second mat in golden color (bottom mat, underneath the top red mat, a small portion of it is visible only on the borders of the opening), and a signed photograph of opera singer Emmy Destinn.
+Shown here is an autograph picture frame with only one opening, a red mat board (top mat) and a second mat in golden color (bottom mat, underneath the top red mat, a small portion of it is visible only on the borders of the opening), and a signed photograph of opera singer Emmy Destinn.

 Whilst ensuring your autograph photos are framed appropriately can sometimes take as much patience and resources from collectors as securing the collectibles in the ﬁrst place, this will be time and money well-spent.
 Improper framing can not only poorly display your items, but (and even worse) it could permanently damage them too.
 With this in mind, it’s important to know how to frame valuable autographs and the various framing choices you have to choose from.

 What framing technique is right for you takes into account several factors: the picture in question, the conditions in which it will be displayed, lighting, humidity, temperature, and of course cost.
 Add into further elements such as the diﬀerent types of glass, mat boards, the frame itself, and your own desired aesthetic, and it’s clear there might be a bit more to this than you perhaps originally envisaged…!